Children’s Ministry Resources

 Scripture Memory and Recitation:

-Theology ABCs: A brief time to introduce definitions of major doctrinal terms such as Atonement or Gospel with flashcards.
-This year we are focusing on God’s attributes.
+Theology ABCs: A brief time to introduce definitions of major doctrinal terms with flashcards.
+This year we are focusing on God’s names.

-Prayer: In addition to student requests, we will pray for groups around the world using the children’s book Praying Through Operation World and the prayer guides from IMB.
+Prayer: In addition to student requests, we will pray for groups around the world using the children’s book Praying Through Operation World and the IMB prayer guides.

 Bible Readings: The Bible text is read directly and each student has an opportunity to respond to what they heard by telling back.
-This year we will cover passages from I and II Samuel, I and II Kings, Daniel, and Matthew.
+This year we will cover passages from Genesis and John.

 Fine Art Picture Studies: Studying works of art that correspond to the Bible passages read in class.
 This aids in reinforcement, reflection, and memory of the passage.
 Each student has an opportunity to respond to what they see.

-Craft Service Project and Card Ministry: Children have an opportunity to use their hands for meaningful and beautiful work that encourages members of the church who are sick or home bound, or that blesses neighbors and family.
-This year, in addition to cards, we will create illuminated manuscripts, printed tea towels and tote bags with homemade stamps, bookmarks, and birdhouses.
+Craft Service Project and Card Ministry: Students use their hands for meaningful and beautiful work that encourages members of the church or that blesses neighbors and family.
+This year, in addition to cards, we will focus on soap and soapstone carving, weaving, watercolor brush drawing, macrame, and creating prayer journals.

-Further Enrichment Activities: We will make a classroom timeline and personal watercolor maps to correspond with our Bible readings.
-There will also be opportunities to respond through drawing or acting out Bible scenes.
+Further Enrichment Activities: We will make a classroom timeline and participate in drawing or acting out Bible scenes.

 Recommended Books: